haydenjin/Moviesite/README.txt

 The signup page, lets users sign up for an account

 home.php:
-The home page where most features are
+The home page where movies are listed and users can sort for movies

 Details.php:
 Provides details about one particular movie